silviapfeiffer/external-videos/readme.txt

 7. screenshot-7.png : a video page as automatically created by the plugin

 == Changelog ==

+= 0.7 =
+* fixed bug on get_category() being called on non-object (can't test it though)
+* fixed bug on "attach" to post from external videos list to make it work again
+* fixed reports on cron time not working - damned, don't believe the articles on how to use register_activation_hook!
+* included a new feature to remove all external videos post types in one go
+* fixed up the inclusion of video pages into tag and category management
+* now removes videos when a author is being removed
+* now deals with deleted videos on external hosts and removes them, too
+* fixed bug on "External Videos" tab on "attach video" for posts and pages

 = 0.6 =
 * extended the shortcode with width, height, and feature parameters